JerichoQuiroz/Python-Predicting-Used-Car-Prices/README.md

 - **Evaluation:** Measured and evaluated model performance using Mape

-- **Visualisation:** Utilized Python libraries such as Matplotlib and Seaborn for data visualization.
+- **Visualisation:** Utilised Python libraries such as Matplotlib and Seaborn for data visualization.

 - **Data Manipulation:** Proficiently handled and transformed data using Pandas and NumPy.